Devanie’s 25 Things

 1. I’ve never hailed a taxi.

 2. I love picking out my son’s clothes in the morning as well as putting his little meals together and serving them up.
-I never get tired of that.
+I never get tired of that. (update December 2016: I’m tired of it now that he’s almost a teen)

 3. I’m afraid of globes.
 Something about them just creeps me out.
 I think it’s my only quirky fear.

-4. I call my 82-year-old grandma at least three times a day to make sure she’s OK.
+4. I call my 82-year-old grandma at least three times a day to make sure she’s OK. (update December 2016: My gram died in May 2016 so I can’t call her anymore.
+Here’s the obituary I wrote)

 6. Of all the grammar and punctuation mistakes I see in the world, the one that bugs me the most is the missing hyphen in compound modifiers.